 There's a lot going on behind the scenes when you're exposed to a price.
 The price of a product can ask as many things, an indication of quality, reference point or anchor, sign of a good deal.

 Take the example of expedia.com, and virtually every other travel booking site, above.
 As the page "loads" you see prices that start very high and slowly decrease.
 This approach "anchors" you on the first price, so by the time you get to the last, you think to yourself, "Score!"

 By starting with inflated and unrealistic prices, you are primed to be more satisfied with the resulting best deal.
 There are many pricing techniques out there, all of which serve a different purpose to drive decision-making and behavior.

 Check out this blog post for our review of the pricing theories.

-4. Psychological Triggers
+4. Marketing Triggers

-One of the more recent approaches to appeal to the subconscious is through the use of persuasive triggers on webshops.
+One of the more recent approaches to appeal to the subconscious is through the use of persuasive marketing triggers on webshops.
 These micro-copies stem from behavioral psychology persuasion principles that have been found to increase the likelihood of marketer-desired behavior.
 They reduce the psychological strain your visitors experience while shopping (more on that here).

 In the example above, there are several persuasive triggers.
 First, in the top black bar, it states, “Limited time only, free shipping, no minimum, free returns.”
 This technique comes from the scarcity principle.
 Meaning that when individuals feel that their opportunity to reach goal fulfillment is limited, they are driven to act.